neo4j-partners/azure-resource-manager-neo4j/marketplace/README.md

     az vm deallocate --resource-group $resourceGroup --name vm az vm generalize --resource-group $resourceGroup --name vm

-## Get the SAS URL
+## Get the SAS URI
-The portal now has a generate SAS URL button.
+The portal now has a generate SAS URI button.
 I just used that this last time.
 What follows is a half working attempt to automate that which I'm going to punt on for now.

 First off let's set the connection variable.